Lancelot Andrewes Awards

 Carol Ann Duffy, and Gillian Clarke will launch Bestiario at the Poetry on the Lake Festival (Sept 27-30) on Isola San Giulio, the antique island on Lake Orta, northern Italy.

-Wes has been commended in Poetry London’s 2012 competition by the judge Neil Astley.
+Commended in Poetry London’s 2012 competition by the judge Neil Astley.

 Founded in 1988, Poetry London is one of the UK's leading poetry magazines.